 This course is the introductory course for the Digital Film Production CTE Pathway.
-This course meets UC/CSU A-G requirements (as an "F" Visual & Performing Arts Course or "G" Elective Course), as well as District graduation requirement for Visual & Performing Arts.
+This course meets UC/CSU A-G requirements (as an "F" Visual & Performing Arts Course or "G" Elective Course), as well as the Murrieta Valley Unified School District's graduation requirement for Visual & Performing Arts.
 This course is designed to provide students with an introduction into how the Digital Film Production Industry operates.
 Students will write story outlines, story treatments, and scripts, as well as design storyboards.
-Students will operate differing video cameras (HD, 4K, and DSLRs), differing microphones, and learn introductory photo-editing skills in Adobe Photoshop, video-editing skills in Final Cut Pro X, and music creation in Garageband.
-Students will be required to work collaboratively on most projects and must rely on intradisciplinary craftsmanship with their peers to achieve the goals of the course.
-This course can be followed up with an advanced course (Digital Film Production-Level II focuses on creating daily content for a show) and concludes with a mastery course (Digital Film Production-Level III focuses on business and marketing films for real world clients).
+Students will operate differing video cameras (HD, 4K, and DSLRs), differing microphones, and learn introductory photo-editing skills in Adobe's Photoshop, video-editing skills in Apple's Final Cut Pro, and music creation skills in Apple's Garageband.
+Students will be required to work collaboratively on most projects and must rely on intra-disciplinary craftsmanship with their peers to achieve the goals of the course.
+This course may be followed up with an advanced course (Digital Film Production-Level II focuses on creating daily content for a show) and concluded with a mastery course (Digital Film Production-Level III focuses on film as business and how to market films for real world clients).